dylanebert/VibeGame/README.md

 # VibeGame

-A vibe coding 3D game engine with declarative HTML-like syntax, ECS architecture, and game-ready features including physics, rendering, and player controls out of the box.
+A 3D game engine designed for vibe coding.
+Declarative HTML-like syntax, ECS architecture, and game-ready features including physics, rendering, and player controls out of the box.

 <div align="center">